Kristina01111000/lavendersite/README.md

 invoice for feb, mar, apr -> recieved

-configure yoast after shop is ready
+- configure yoast after shop is ready

-images on lavender page as big as they can be
-- set up tax in woocommerce
-- add availability of all plants + line about when they can be picked up
-- add description + pick up itme for all plants
-- add sort by catogory on shop page
 - set up optin monster
 - finish all ot the item descriptions
 - add subscribe to newsletter
 - get a newsletter plugin for a standard letter
     - native plant of the month